18 October 2020

 Fascism’s myth

-• in the inexorable violent contest between peoples of the world our nation is destined to prevail
+• our nation is thus destined to prevail in the inexorable violent contest between peoples of the world

-• this corruption must be destroyed through violence at the direction of a strong leader of profound insight
+• we must destroy these agents of corruption, at the direction of a strong leader of profound insight, using violence and every other means possible

 Fascism’s method

-• lie brazenly and to claim that the press are motivated solely by politics so that citizens stop trying to figure out what the truth is
+• lying brazenly and claiming that the press are motivated solely by politics, to make citizens stop trying to figure out what the truth is

-• sow violence in society so that limits on the use of force by the state seem pointless
+• sowing violence in society, so that limits on the use of force by the state seem pointless

 The fascist sensibility has deep taproots in American political culture.
-We can see precursors to it in the logic of the Confederacy and the Klan in the Reconstruction era.
+We can see precursors to it in the logic of the Confederacy, and in the Klan in the Reconstruction era.
 We see echoes and rhymes with the fascist sensibility in the John Birch society and the “Patriot” movement.

-And we have long had proper fascism.
-The 20th century revival of the Klan is arguably the first true fascist movement.
-We do not remember Timothy McVeigh as a fascist, but we should.
+And we have long had fascism itself.
+The 20th century revival of the Klan was a fascist movement, arguably the first in the world.
+Few remember Timothy McVeigh as a fascist, but we should.

-Our inability to see American fascism partly reflects how our deep rhetorical commitment to liberal democracy complicates our distinctive national fascist voice.
+Our hesitation to name American movements as “fascist” partly reflects how our deep rhetorical commitment to liberal democracy complicates our distinctive national fascist voice.
 (Again, not “liberal” as in “not conservative” or “not leftist”, but rather “liberal” as in “universal rights and rule of law”.)
-All of our politics references “freedom” and “rights” and so forth, which means American fascism needs to be more oblique in expressing its authoritarian rejection of libdem principle than other fascisms do.
+Since our politics constantly references “freedom” and “rights” and so forth, American fascism cannot directly reject libdem principle as most other fascisms do, instead twisting what those ideas mean.

 MAGA

-But as more and more pieces have fallen into place, it has become unmistakable one cannot understand “Trumpism” without reading it as a form of fascism.
-The movement’s key slogan “Make America Great Again” could not be a more perfect encapsulation of Roger Griffin’s “palingenetic ultranationalism” thesis.
-Not everyone who finds MAGA rhetoric appealing can be understood as a fascist, nor does all of American fascism identify or align itself with MAGA, but it is as good a locus as any for naming the fascist movement which we have to face.
+Not everyone who finds MAGA rhetoric appealing can be understood simply as a fascist, nor does all of American fascism identify or align itself with MAGA, but “MAGA” is the right way to name the fascist movement which we have to face.

 Many contemporary fascists cast trans people as Them, a frightening and frighteningly effective innovation, since in amplifying fascism’s anxieties about masculinity, in being a small-yet-pervasive population, in and many other ways trans people fulfill the function of Them in fascism and The Conspiracy Theory even better than Jews do.

-Though MAGA fascism now dominates US conservatism and the Republican Party, we should recognize this as unstable. transition.
-Movement conservatism, the style of conservatism which consumed the Party and US politics in the wake of Reagan and Fox News, sold itself to many voters with oblique dogwhistles which nourished fascist sensibilities, but was not itself fascist.
-MAGA is a move away from movement conservatism, reflecting voters’ dissatisfaction with movement conservatism’s failure to deliver the goods.
-The breakdown of movement conservatism has put the US into a major political reälignment; it is impossible to predict who will have a chair when the music stops.
+Though MAGA fascism now dominates US conservatism and the Republican Party, we should recognize this as unstable in a time of transition.
+Movement conservatism, the style of conservatism which consumed the Republican Party and US politics in the wake of Reagan and Fox News, sold itself to many voters with oblique dogwhistles which nourished fascist sensibilities, but was not itself fascist.
+MAGA is voters moving away from movement conservatism which failed to deliver what they wanted, putting the US into a major political reälignment.
+It is impossible to predict who will have a chair when the music stops.

 Nonviolence